 The health and safety of our team members and customers are of primary concern to our management team.
-However, due to the unpredictable nature of the COVID-19 pandemic and the consequences of our actions, we may see unexpected outcomes from our added safety measures.
-For example, if we do not respond appropriately to the pandemic, or if our customers do not participate in social distancing and other safety measures, the well-being of our team members and customers could be at risk.
+However, due to the unpredictable nature of the ongoing COVID-19 pandemic and the consequences of our actions, we may see unexpected outcomes from our added safety measures.
 Furthermore, any failure to appropriately respond, or the perception of an inadequate response, could cause reputational harm to our brand and/or subject us to claims and litigation from team members, customers, suppliers, regulators or other third parties.
-Additionally, any outbreak of confirmed cases of COVID-19 in our stores, store support center or logistics facility could result in temporary or sustained workforce shortages or facility closures, which would negatively impact our business and results of operations.
+Additionally, any outbreak of confirmed cases of COVID-19 in our stores, Store Support Center or logistics facility could result in temporary or sustained workforce shortages or facility closures, which would negatively impact our business and results of operations.